-(Reading Standards, Key Ideas & Details, Strand 1, Craft & Structure, Strand 5, and Integration of Knowledge & Ideas, Strand 7) (Speaking & Listening Standards, Comprehension & Collaboration, Strands 1 and 2)
+(Reading Standards, Key Ideas & Details, Strand 1; Craft & Structure, Strand 5; and Integration of Knowledge & Ideas, Strand 7) (Speaking & Listening Standards, Comprehension & Collaboration, Strands 1 and 2)

-- of the book, The Story of All-Star Athlete Jim Thorpe.
+- Book Title Exploration: Talk about the title of the book, Jim Thorpe's Bright Path.
 Then ask students what they think this book will most likely be about and whom the book might be about.
 What do they think might happen?
 What information do they think they might learn?
-What makes them think that? - Read Joseph Bruchac and S. D. Nelson's Biographies: Read about Joseph Bruchac and S. D. Nelson on the back page of the book. - Encourage students to stop and jot in their reading notebooks during the read-aloud when

-- they: learn new information, see a powerful image, have an emotional reaction or an idea, have a question, or hear new words. - 4.
-Have students quickly write a feeling in their notebooks during reading.
+What makes them think that? - Read Joseph Bruchac and S. D. Nelson's biographies: Read about Joseph Bruchac and S. D. Nelson on the front page or back flap of the book. - Encourage students to stop and jot in their reading notebooks during the read-aloud when they: learn new information, see a powerful image, have an emotional reaction or an idea, have a question, or hear new words. - Have students quickly write a feeling in their notebooks during reading.
 After reading, ask students why they wrote that feeling down and have them write a journal entry about it.